metervara/web-cli/README.md

    npm run build
    ```

-### Running the Examples
+### Running the Example

-To serve the examples locally run (make sure you build first):
+To serve the example locally run (make sure you build first):

 ```bash
 npm run start
 ```

-Then open the an example URL in your browser (e.g http://localhost/examples/index.html)
+Then open the an example URL in your browser (e.g http://localhost/docs/index.html)

 ## Usage